alexford/twilito/README.md

 ## Usage

 Twilito should work on Ruby 2.4 and up.
+Unit tests [run in CI](https://github.com/alexford/twilito/actions) on 2.4, 2.5, 2.6, 2.7, and 3.0.

 #### Install the gem